omarsmak/kafka-consumer-lag-monitoring/README.md

 args: ["-b", "$(BOOTSTRAP_SERVERS)","-m", "$(MODE)","-c", "$(CONSUMER_GROUPS)","-i", "$(POLL_INTERVAL)", "-p", "$(HTTP_PORT)"]
 ```

+## Changelog
+#### 0.0.7:
+- Issue #17: Now this client will show newly joined consumer groups as well **without the need to restart the client**.
+You should start it once and it will always refresh the consumer groups list according to the poll interval.
+- Kafka client updated to version 2.5.0.

+#### 0.0.6:
+- Issue #8: Support configuration file as parameter
+- Kafka client updated to version 2.4.1.

 ## Usage
     java -jar kafka-consumer-lag-monitoring.jar -h
         Usage: <main class> [-hV] [-b=<kafkaBootstrapServers>]